What the Hell Is Going On With Bitcoin?

 A bar of gold.
 A disk of iron.
 A chain of beads.
 A card of plastic.
 A slip of cotton-linen paper.
 These things are worthless.
 One cannot eat them, or drink them, or use them as a blanket.
 But they are valuable, too.
 Their value comes from the simplest thing.
 People believe they are money, and so they are.

 If every currency is a consensual delusion, then bitcoin, a digital cryptocurrency that changes hands over the internet, feels more like a consensual hallucination on psychedelic drugs.
 The concept of bitcoin was born in a detailed white paper published in late 2008 by a pseudonymous “Satoshi Nakamoto.”
 By 2013, one bitcoin was worth $12.
 As of this writing, it’s worth more than $10,000.
 Its value has doubled in the last two months alone.
 For any currency’s value to increase by 100 percent in eight weeks is, to use a technical term, bonkers.
-If the French franc, Japanese yen, or American dollar did the same, their economies would plunge into an infernal deflationary spiral.
+If the Japanese yen or American dollar did the same, their economies would plunge into an infernal deflationary spiral.

 Throughout history, currency has taken one of two forms: physical assets, like gold or beads, and fiat currency, like government-backed paper and coins.
 Bitcoin and its brethren introduce a third category: digital currencies that run on a combination of game theory, economics, and cryptography—thus, cryptocurrencies.
 If all money is the sharing of an illusion, bitcoin wants to build a better way to share it.